Curriculum

 - Mahoning County office of OSU Extension

-Students for Environmental Awareness (SEA) is a student-led organization on Mount Union’s campus.
-SEA provides students, faculty, staff and community members with the opportunity to work together to promote the protection of the environment, educate the public regarding environmental concerns, and to encourage practices that benefit the earth.
-This organization is an active environmental group on campus and is open to any student interested.
+The student-led SEA organization provides students, faculty, staff, and community members the opportunity to work together to promote the protection of the environment, educate the public regarding environmental concerns, and encourage practices that benefit the earth.
+This organization is an active environmental group on campus and is open to all students.

-Green Raiders (Sustainability Assistants) is a student who has an interest in practicing and promoting sustainable living.
-Sustainability assistants are members of the student body who are interested in things like recycling, energy and water conservation, and environmental issues.
-A Green Raider’s main purpose will be to educate his or her peers about the importance of living in a sustainable manner.
-This could take a variety of forms, such as conducting fun, informative residence hall programs, designing and installing educational bulletin boards, or organizing competition between residents on each floor to see who can reduce the amount of waste they generate.
+If you have an interest in practicing and promoting sustainable living, you can become a Sustainability Assistant—a member of the student body who is interested in things like recycling, energy and water conservation, and environmental issues.
+As a Green Raider, your main purpose will be to educate your peers about the importance of living in a sustainable manner.
+This could take a variety of forms, such as conducting fun, informative residence hall programs, designing and installing educational bulletin boards, or organizing competitions between residents on each floor to see who can reduce the amount of waste they generate.

 Careers